 - Custom Collision Shapes

 Tiles can take on more than just square shapes or blank areas.
-You can define different kinds of boxes, slopes (triangles) or even arbitrary polygons.
+You can define their collision shapes are non-square boxes, slopes (triangles) or even arbitrary polygons.

 Setting the Collision Shape